Before every exam, a handful of people come out of the woodwork and shamelessly ask about subject predictions for the

-Preparing for the MBE is not only easy to jump into since you’re at least familiar with the subject matter from law school, but the MBE also tests important subjects that also appear on essays.
+Preparing for the MBE is not only easy to jump into since you’re at least familiar with the subject matter from law school—but the MBE also tests important subjects that also appear in essays.

 So if you wanted to prioritize your attention in a Hail Mary or do some last-minute review, MBE subjects are where your effort would go (many of which may coincide with the predictions of your choosing).

 Of course, make time in your study schedule to hit non-MBE subjects.
 I said to focus more—not only—on MBE subjects.